PuffinDev/PyChat3/README.md

-# PyChat2
+# PyChat

-Pychat2 is a python chat application created with socket.
+Pychat is a python chat application created with socket.

 # Features